Your pregnancy test came back positive, and your mind is a whirlwind of emotions and details that you will need to think about. What do you do next?

 While doulas can't guarantee the outcome of your birth, they can increase your satisfaction with your birth experience.

-I love working with doulas, and I have a list of fabulous doulas I can recommend!
+I love working with doulas at our home births, and I have a list of fabulous doulas I can recommend!
+If this is your first birth, I'd strongly encourage you to consider adding a doula to your birth team.

 Occasionally, I will get an inquiry from someone who really wants to birth at home with a midwife but who has a circumstance, such as a prior cesarean delivery or twins, which falls outside our midwifery regulations.
-In these instances, I can offer labor support (doula/monitrice) services.
+In these instances, I can offer labor support/monitrice services.

 As a labor support person, I work alongside your chosen provider(s).
 I am not a replacement for an obstetrician or licensed midwife and do not in any way direct your care.